Qwertyuic/Github-tutorial/README.md

 # Github-tutorial

 ## Introduction
 In this repository, we use the R programming language to create a simple scatter plot.
-The grammar you used here is basically just the one for Markdown.
+The grammar you used here is basically just the one for Markdown, which you just learned for Quarto.
 You can search Google for any specific expression you need.

 ## Data
 |    Y    |    X    |